 When I first retreated in darkness, I just did it to rest.
 It worked.
 After 56 hours, I felt caught up on all the sleep I had ever lost, truly awake for the first time in decades.
 I was stunned.

 Two years later, the same thing happened.
 In addition, I felt assured.
 Calmed.
 Well in my soul.

 This sense of psychic health stayed with me for months.
 But how, after a lifetime of depression, alienation, and anxiety?

 The onset of middle age daily exposed the organic nature of my psyche.
 One morning in a dream, these clues fused in a conception of the restful use of darkness in support of the self-healing psyche.

 I began testing this idea in more darkroom retreats.
 As predicted, lethal psychic issues that have tortured me for a lifetime began resolving themselves spontaneously.
-In eight years and 20 retreats, I have seen no sign of an end to this process—short of full recovery of psychic integrity.
+In 10 years and 25 retreats, I have seen no sign of an end to this process—short of full recovery of psychophysical integrity.